Azure/azure-sdk-for-python/doc/dev/docstring_typehint.md

         :keyword str prefix: A case-sensitive prefix string to filter documents in the source path for training.
 For example, when using a Azure storage blob URI, use the prefix to restrict sub folders for training.
-        :keyword bool include_subfolders: A flag to indicate if subfolders within the set of prefix folders will also need to be included when searching for content to be preprocessed.
+        :keyword include_subfolders: A flag to indicate if subfolders within the set of prefix folders will also need to be included when searching for content to be preprocessed.
 Not supported if training with labels.
+        :paramtype include_subfolder: bool
         :keyword str model_name: An optional, user-defined name to associate with your model.
-        :keyword str continuation_token: A continuation token to restart a poller from a saved state.
+        :keyword continuation_token: A continuation token to restart a poller from a saved state.
+        :paramtype continuation_token: str
         :return: An instance of an LROPoller.
 Call `result()` on the poller object to return a :class:`~azure.ai.formrecognizer.CustomFormModel`.
         :rtype: ~azure.core.polling.LROPoller[~azure.ai.formrecognizer.CustomFormModel]